TradeControl/tradecontrol.github.io/tutorials/services.md

 The Project tab shows the structure of the Activities and enables users to load any individual Activity for editing.

+#### Mirrors

+The Mirrors tab allows users to connect specified aspects of the system to another Third-Party user through a connected network.
+This is an advanced capability which is not covered within this tutorial, but if this feature is of interest please contact us for further details.

+### Assets

+Opening Assets from the Maintenance menu will enable users to post asset adjustments onto the system which will in turn affect depreciation calculations.
+Selecting the required Cash Code from the dropdown menu will allocate the asset to the designated code e.g. Stock Movement, Share Capital etc.

+Refer to the tutorial on [balance sheets]({{ site.url }}/tutorials/balance-sheet) for more details.

 ### Budget

 Selecting Budget from the Maintenance tree will open the Budget tab.
 Here, users can enter budget data by month/year